vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/contribution.md

 ## Document Modification

-You can find the corresponding project in the docs folder so you can modify the corresponding Markdown directly.
+You can find the corresponding project in the docs directory so you can modify the corresponding Markdown directly.

 After ensuring that the `yarn run lint` and `yarn run lint:md` commands emit no errors, you can commit to GitHub to open a PR.